Skip to main content

 Underlining text

-Most users think that underlined text is a link.
-So they try to click on them.
-It is better not to create any kind of confusion and instead use the underline feature only when you are actually using a link.
+Most users think underlined text is a link.
+So they try to click on it.
+It is better not to create any confusion and instead use the underline function only when you are actually using a link.

 Don't use reference management

 Of course, you change your website with some regularity.
 Non-relevant articles will be removed, but what do you do with the URL that now no longer works?
-In Joomla's referral management, you can easily create redirects and redirect the page to an alternative or the home page so that the visitor does not see an error message.
+In Joomla's referral management, you can easily create redirects and point the page to an alternative or the homepage, so the visitor does not see an error message.

 Use the cheapest hosting company